 Conclusion

 The entrepreneurship bug might have bitten you or you might just be feeling creative.
-Either way, you can try out any of these methods for creating a personalized T-Shirt at home.
-You can make use of some stencil printing, tie-dyeing, some sequins, cutting and sewing, embroidery, screen printing, a heat press machine, or iron-on technique.
+Either way, you can try out any of these methods for creating a personalized T-shirt at home.
+You can make use of some stencil printing, tie-dyeing, sequins, cutting and sewing, embroidery, screen printing, a heat press machine, or iron-on technique.